gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 # Immutable Deployment & Partial Rollout

 Deploying a mission critical service to production environment is always a nervous process.
-At Gilt we advocate immutable deployment whenever possible and leverage AB test to help us roll out new features to customers in a gradual manner.
+At Gilt we advocate immutable deployment whenever possible and leverage A/B test to help us roll out new features to customers in a gradual manner.
 In serverless world it is a little different since most of the infrastructure management is abstracted away but on the other side it could be simpler.

 ### Lambda Versioning
 AWS Lambda's [versioning](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) feature provides the ability to make Lambda function immutable by publishing a version (snapshot) of the application.
-We really like this since it ensures the Lambda application artifact as well as environment variables cannot be modified once published.
+We really like this since it ensures the Lambda application artifact as well as environment variables remain untouchable once published.
 Note that in the above code snippets of state machine json, the ARN specified for each Lambda resource is Lambda version ARN instead of function ARN.
 We also use Lambda's [aliasing](https://docs.aws.amazon.com/lambda/latest/dg/aliases-intro.html) feature to have a **prod** alias mapping to current production version, with immutable environment variables:

 ![alt text](https://i.imgur.com/Rj7UeTy.png "Lambda Alias Mapping")